Account & Settings

 - Click Save.
 The role is immediately available for assignment to users.

-For each entity in the system, you can independently control four actions:
+For each business area, you can independently control four actions:

 - View: See records in the table and open detail drawers.